dev1abhi/Bingflix-Website/README.md

 2. Open the `index.html` file in your web browser.

+3. You have to use your own TMDB_API_KEY wherever the placeholder is given. for streaming sources,refer 3rd party providers.

 ## Usage

 - Browse and search for movies and TV series.